The Problem with Traditional Pedalboards

 Electrical Engineering

-Tour Manager and FOH Engineer for They Might Be Giants, Indigo Girls, Meshell Ndegeocello, and OKGO.
+Tour Manager and FOH Engineer for They Might Be Giants, Indigo Girls, Meshell Ndegeocello, and OK Go.
 Decades on professional tours.
 Designed the fault detection circuitry and power management system.
 Knows what breaks on the road and how to prevent it.

 Joe Transue